jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Together, protagonists and extras can overcome these antagonists to bring on the Internet Age.
 I know this is possible because history has proven it.
 Our struggle to upgrade civilization was fought generations ago with Darth Blockbuster's master: Darth King.

 Darth King ruled atop a huge hierarchy.
 He lived inside gates palaces, using society's money to host splendid banquets and balls.
 His absolute power was hidden inside the Medieval Age's ruling philosophy of the "noble's divine right to rule."
-The noble Death Star was so powerful, it had the power of life and death over Main Street.
+The noble Death Star was so powerful, it had the power of life and death over Main Street, and all the levers of power in one man's hands.

 Slowly, as protagonists invented scientific instruments, books, and guns, the Age of Enlightenment was born.
 With it came values of science, equality, and democracy that turned the people into player gods in the American and French Revolutions.
 These revolutionaries were inspired by the new philosophy of Jean-Jacques Rousseau.